 The tea tree doesn’t just look beautiful.
 The tea tree oil obtained from it helps our skin in many ways.

 See if you can tolerate tea tree oil.
-Some people are sensitive to high percentage tea tree oil.
+Some people are sensitive to the high percentage of tea tree oil.
 In the end, it is the mixture that determines success.
 Almond oil works wonders for skin irritations and dry skin.
 It balances out wonderfully, soothes the skin, and gives it moisture.

 Tip: Tea tree oil can be mixed into a mask for stressed scalps.
 Because by wearing hats, sensitive scalps often react with dryness in winter.
 Mix tea tree oil with some coconut oil and let the mixture sit on your scalp for half an hour.